SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Risk Threat Model Classification

 \subsection{Application Layer}

-Many attacks at this layer~\cite{xiong_multi-source_2021, ma_slowtrack_2024, agarwal_crafting_2022} use the application layer as their entry point, setting them apart from most attacks in other layers.
+Many attacks targeting the application layer~\cite{xiong_multi-source_2021, ma_slowtrack_2024, agarwal_crafting_2022} also use it as their entry point, setting them apart from most attacks in other layers.
 A key limitation of these attacks is that the manipulated images must be accessible, often requiring stepping-stone attacks through other components, which adds complexity.
 However, exceptions exist, such as those described in~\cite{sato_robustness_2021} and~\cite{boloor_attacking_2020}, which target the application layer while using the physical world as entry points.
+Irrespective of the entry point, the impact of all attacks ranges from moderate (\impact{2})~\cite{muller_investigating_2025} to severe (\impact{4})~\cite{xiong_multi-source_2021, boloor_attacking_2020, agarwal_crafting_2022}.
+With a feasibility only ranging from very low (\VeryLowFeasibility{}) to medium (\MediumFeasibility{}), the highest risk level of these attacks is \ApplyGradient{4}.